How to get your FFL in Texas – FFL Texas

 The type 10 License allows you the ability to manufacture Title 1 firearms, ammunition, ammunition components and destructive devices.
 It does not include armor piercing rounds or any other items that may be regulated by the National Firearms Act.

-11 FFL License
+11 FFL License In Texas

 Please note that the above descriptions are brief and you may find more information by visiting the Bureau of Alcohol Tobacco Firearms and Explosives website.